RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 </p>

 ## Methodology
-ARIMA/GARCH
+ARIMA
 In order to use the ARMA model the data needs to be stationary with a constant mean across time and constant variance.
-The GARCH model also requires that the mean is constant across time.
 A Dickey-Fuller test was conducted on the imputed and logged data to check for stationarity.
 The following is the result of our ADF test.

   | Dickey-Fuller | Lag Order | P-Value |
   |---------------|-----------|---------|
   | -4.7          | 5         | 0.01    |

-Our test statistic tells us how far the data is from a unit root, a negative number points to stationarity.
-Our alternative hypothesis is stationarity, our p-value is <0.05.
-We can reject the null-hypothesis.
+Our test statistic tells us how far the data is from a unit root.
+A unit root is a stochastic trend in a time series that indicate that a value will be highly dependent on its past values, the presence of a unit root indicates that it is non-stationary.
+The negative number suggests that it further from a unit root and that our series is stationary.
+Our alternative hypothesis is stationarity, our p-value is <0.05 so we can reject the null-hypothesis.

 An ACF plot however shows a more gradual decline to zero which suggests non-stationarity.
 When the data is differenced an ADF test still the ACF no longer suggests non-stationarity, however the PACF still has several significant spikes.

 <p align="center">
 <img src="Images/acf_plot.png" alt="ACF log" width="500"><img src="Images/acf_ld_plot.png" alt="ACF logdiff" width="500"><br>Figure 5